temporalio/documentation/docs/cluster-deployment-guide.md

 #### Create custom Search Attributes

-Add custom Search Attributes to your Visibility store using `tctl` for self-hosted Temporal Cluster, and `tcld` for Temporal Cloud.
+Add custom Search Attributes to your Visibility store using `tctl` for a self-hosted Temporal Cluster and `tcld` for Temporal Cloud.

 Creating a custom Search Attribute in your Visibility store makes it available to use in your [Workflow metadata](/application-development/observability#search-attributes) and <a class="tdlp" href="/visibility#list-filter">List Filters<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a List Filter?</span><br /><br /><span class="tdlppd">A List Filter is the SQL-like string that is provided as the parameter to an Advanced Visibility List API.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#list-filter">Learn more</a></span></span></a>.